 Prevent Ad Stacking with the Fraud Console

 Luckily, ad stacking is a relatively easy fraudulent tactic to catch and is one of the fundamental fraud behaviors we surface in our Fraud Console.
 The Fraud Console surfaces 11 indicators of fraud.
-Any site ID, device ID, or IP address flagged in the advertiser’s Fraud Console can easily be added to their Account Blacklist to abate fraud in real-time.
+Any site ID, device ID, or IP address flagged in the advertiser’s Fraud Console can easily be added to their Account Blocklist to abate fraud in real-time.

-In addition, sites that execute this tactic across multiple marketers are automatically added to the Global Fraud Blacklist.
+In addition, sites that execute this tactic across multiple marketers are automatically added to the Global Fraud Blocklist.
 The list is dynamically updated with new entities added if they regularly participate in fraudulent activity.
 Networks and publishers may work to remove themselves from the list by demonstrating aggressive anti-fraud processes and solutions.